Breast cancer

 rapid diagnostics

 If you suspect breast cancer, you can contact us with a referral from your general practitioner.
-We can usually see you after about a weekday, and you will usually have the diagnosis within 2 hours.
+We can usually see you after about four to five weekdays, and you will usually have the diagnosis within 2 hours.

 Rapid diagnostics for breast cancer